RLHF in an SFT Way: From Optimal Solution to Reward-Weighted Alignment: Experiments

 \subsection{Ablation Study}

-As per \cref{eq:zx}, we estimate $Z(\vx_i)$ with a mini - batch of data, making batch size $B$ crucial for training.
-We conduct an ablation study using batch sizes 2, 4, and 8 under the settings in \cref{sec:benchmark}, with UltraFeedback as the training set. \cref{table:ablation} shows the impact of different $B$ values on model performance.
+As in Equation~\ref{eq:batch-est-z}, we estimate $Z(\vx_i)$ with a micro batch, making batch size $B$ crucial for training.
+We conduct an ablation study using batch sizes 2, 4, and 8 under the settings in Section~\ref{sec:benchmark}, with UltraFeedback as the training set.
+Table~\ref{table:ablation} shows the impact of different $B$ values on model performance.
 The model performs best at $B = 8$, but the improvement over $B = 4$ is just 0.14\%, suggesting that a larger $B$ can slightly boost performance.
 Thus, we use $B = 8$ for all experiments.
-However, our method is also robust to batch-size changes, which gives satisfactory results even at $B = 2$, showing stability and suitability for resource-constrained situations.
+However, our method is also robust to batch-size changes, which gives satisfactory results even at $B = 2$, showing stability and suitability for resource-constrained situations.\footnote{We provide case study in Appendix~\ref{app:case_study}, from which we can observe our method effectively produce more comprehensive and helpful response with higher quality compared to the baseline methods.}

+Furthermore, we compare our in-batch (offline) estimator to an alternative strategy, $\pi_\text{ref}$ sampled ($B=8$), which estimates $\hat{Z}(x)$ using dedicated candidates pre-sampled from $\pi_\text{ref}$ for each prompt.
+As shown in the last row of Table~\ref{table:ablation}, this alternative approach is not only significantly more costly (requiring a separate, large-scale pre-sampling process) but also results in slightly lower performance (68.32 Avg. vs. 68.42 Avg.).
+This result validates our choice of the more efficient and effective in-batch estimation strategy.